 For lead generators, credit self-attestation questions filter obvious non-qualifiers.
 Asking leads to confirm “good” or “fair” credit reduces downstream disappointment without requiring hard credit pulls at the form level.

-The credit comes with critical requirements.
-The taxpayer must own the system through either cash purchase or loan financing.
-The system must be placed in service at the taxpayer’s primary or secondary residence.
-The credit is nonrefundable but carries forward to future tax years.
-Rebates and utility incentives reduce the credit-eligible basis.
+For historical context relevant to leads with systems already installed: the credit required the taxpayer to own the system through either cash purchase or loan financing.
+The credit was nonrefundable but carried forward to future tax years.
+Rebates and utility incentives reduced the credit-eligible basis.

 Positive Cash Flow Potential